Julow/Unexpected-Keyboard/doc/Custom-layouts.md

   * An optional `<modmap>`...`</modmap>` pair contains instructions if you want to change the behavior of a modifier key such as Shift.
 * Stand-alone tags include `<key`...`/>`, which defines a single key.

-A tag can have attributes, defined using an equals sign and a pair of ASCII double quotes.
+A tag can have properties, defined using an equals sign and a pair of ASCII double quotes.
 For example, `<key key0="a"/>` defines the "a" key.
-The `key0` attribute of the `key` tag says which key you are defining, and the tag's location inside `<row>`...`</row>` specify where it will go in the row.
+The `key0` property of the `key` tag says which key you are defining, and the tag's location inside `<row>`...`</row>` specifies where it will go in the row.

 ### Example
 Here is a complete keyboard file with a single row containing a single key for the letter "a":